 When uprooted, the tree’s roots are exposed and they cannot absorb water and mineral salts from the soil.
 During the fall, some parts of the tree such as the trunk could have broken the tree’s fall and damaged it.

 This may lead to it losing moisture and being open to infection or insects.
 If the tree remains on the ground it will not survive as will not be able to acquire water and mineral salts or make its own food.
 Depending on the type of tree, it will be alive for some time before dying.

 If it is a tree uprooted during hot dry summer, the tree will die within 10 hours.
 A deciduous tree that has shed all its leaves on the other hand can survive for up to a month.

 However, if the uprooted tree is replanted correctly early enough and water is provided to it, the tree may survive.
-This may take time, since it needs re-establish its roots.
+This may take time since it needs to re-establish its roots.
 After a year or so, the tree will have regained its shape.
 You could add fertilizer and prune it then to help it recover.